LucasWaelti/kalibr-wiki/Calibrating-the-VI-Sensor.md

 ![VI-Sensor](https://raw.githubusercontent.com/wiki/schneith/Kalibr-test/images/visensor.png)

 This page will guide you through the calibration of the VI-Sensor (visual-inertial sensor).
-The intrinsics and extrinsics of the camera system as well as the transformation between the cameras and the IMU will be calibrated.
+The intrinsics and extrinsics of the camera system and the transformation of each camera w.r.t. the IMU will be estimated.

 More information about the VI-Sensor can be found [here](http://www.skybotix.com/).

 ##Procedure